 Good question!
-Familial ALS accounts for 5%–10% of ALS cases, while the remaining 90–95% have no known genetic cause.
+Familial ALS accounts for about 10% of ALS cases, while the remaining 90% have no known family history of ALS.

 For the past 10 years, gene discovery related to ALS has been a big deal in the scientific world.
 Researchers have found more than 30 genes as risk factors for ALS.
 Still to understand: how these genes interact with the environment.
 This shows us just how complicated ALS is, but it also gives us several potential targets for ALS therapies.
 Yay science!
 You can learn more about ALS and genetics here.

 - Is there any pain with ALS?

 Emotionally, spiritually, mentally — yes.
 If you’re asking about physical pain — it all depends on the individual and type of ALS.
 Studies suggest 15–85% of people living with ALS experience some degree of pain depending on the duration of the disease.
 Muscle cramps and joint pain appear to be a main source of pain.
 There are both pharmacological and non-pharmacological treatments available, and these are tailored to the individual.
 Let your health care team know if you’re experiencing pain so they can pursue pain management options for you.

 - What are the top misconceptions about ALS?

 Since ALS is a mystery illness, many folks are completely unfamiliar with the disease.
 They may have a lot of misconceptions.

 Here are a few misconceptions we’d like to clear up:

 - ALS is not Lyme disease.

 - ALS can affect ANYONE, in any age group (including, in rare cases, teenagers), and of any gender, race, or ethnicity.